japila-books/apache-spark-internals/docs/scheduler/TaskSetManager.md

 `TaskSetManager` is a <<schedulable, Schedulable>> that manages scheduling of tasks of a <<taskSet, TaskSet>>.

-NOTE: A xref:scheduler:TaskSet.adoc[TaskSet] represents a set of xref:scheduler:Task.adoc[tasks] that correspond to missing link:spark-rdd-partitions.adoc[partitions] of a xref:scheduler:Stage.adoc[stage].
+NOTE: A scheduler:TaskSet.md[TaskSet] represents a set of scheduler:Task.md[tasks] that correspond to missing spark-rdd-partitions.md[partitions] of a scheduler:Stage.md[stage].

-`TaskSetManager` is <<creating-instance, created>> exclusively when `TaskSchedulerImpl` is requested to xref:scheduler:TaskSchedulerImpl.adoc#createTaskSetManager[create one] (when submitting tasks for a given `TaskSet`).
+`TaskSetManager` is <<creating-instance, created>> exclusively when `TaskSchedulerImpl` is requested to scheduler:TaskSchedulerImpl.md#createTaskSetManager[create one] (when submitting tasks for a given `TaskSet`).

 .TaskSetManager and its Dependencies image::TaskSetManager-TaskSchedulerImpl-TaskSet.png[align="center"]